EternalllZM/rtd-codz-staff/docs/source/onboard.rst

 - **Trial Moderator Position**

-As a @Trial Mod, you are a regular Moderator with regards to permissions, but under Trial.
+As a Trial Mod, you are a regular Moderator with regards to permissions, but under Trial.
 At this point you are to learn from our Staff, performing a few moderations within your two week period.

 You should: